mannuelf/mannuelferreira.com_nextjs/_posts/tmux-terminal-multiplexer.md

 Move right: `Ctrl+b Right`

-Resize window: Press and keep pressing `Ctrl+b` while tapping `Up` or `Down` repeatdly this will increase/decrease window size in which ever direction you have chosen.
+Resize window: Press and keep pressing `Ctrl+b` while tapping `Up` or `Down` repeatedly this will increase/decrease window size in which ever direction you have chosen.

 List all the commands `Ctrl+b` then `:`